Main navigation

 Letter should describe the expected impact of the applicant on the sponsor’s scholarly program and the likely impact on scholarship in the discipline.
 No templates for this statement will be provided.

-• Faculty in fields with a tradition of postdoctoral training: A table listing the last 10 postdoctoral scholars trained by the nominating faculty member and their training outcomes is required.
-If the faculty member has trained less than 10 individuals, list them all.
+• Faculty in fields with a tradition of postdoc training: A table listing the last 10 postdocs trained by the nominating faculty member and their training outcomes is required.
+If the faculty member has trained fewer than 10 individuals, list them all.
 If the faculty nominator does not have at least 5 previous mentees, we highly encourage the inclusion of a co-mentor, who has more expertise mentoring postdocs, but this is not required.
 Please use the Experience Mentoring Postdoctoral Trainees form to report the training record of both the mentor and co-mentor (separate forms for each faculty member need to be uploaded in a single PDF file).

-• Faculty in fields for which postdoctoral training is new: A table listing the last 10 doctoral/MFA scholars trained by the nominating faculty member and their training outcomes is required.
-If the faculty member has trained less than 10 individuals, list them all.
-If the faculty nominator does not have at least 5 previous mentees, we highly encourage the inclusion of a co-mentor, who has more expertise mentoring postdocs, but this is not required.
+• Faculty in fields for which postdoc training is uncommon or new: A table listing the last 10 doctoral/MFA scholars trained by the nominating faculty member and their training outcomes is required.
+If the faculty member has trained fewer than 10 individuals, list them all.
+If the faculty nominator does not have at least 5 previous mentees, we highly encourage the inclusion of a co-mentor, who has more expertise mentoring postdocs and terminal degree trainees, but this is not required.
 Please use the Experience Mentoring Doctoral/MFA Trainees form to report of both the mentor and co-mentor (separate forms for each faculty member need to be uploaded in a single PDF file).

 • If a co-mentor will be included, please submit: